sruthi-bopparthi/waph-bopparsr/Hackathon/Hackathon1/README.md

 URL : [http://waph-hackathon.eastus.cloudapp.azure.com/xss/level3/echo.php](URL : http://waph-hackathon.eastus.cloudapp.azure.com/xss/level3/echo.php)

-At this point, if the `<script>` tag is sent through the input variable directly, the web application filters it out.
+Now, if `<script>` tag is sent through the variable of input directly, the web application filters it out.
 In order to get past this filter and properly attack the URL, the attacking code must be broken up into smaller pieces and then added together.
-This technique shows the perseverance and ingenuity needed in XSS attacks by allowing the injection of code that causes an alert to appear on the webpage.
+This technique shows the perseverance and ingenuity needed in XSS attacks by allowing the injection of mallicious code that causes alert to appear on the particular webpage.

 ```
 input=<scr<sc<script>ript>ipt>alert('Level 3 - Hacked by Sruthi Sridhar Bopparthi')</scr</sc</script>>>
 ```

-Possible Source code:
+Possible Code:
 ```
 	$input = echo $_POST['input'];
 	$input = str_replace(['<script>', '</script>'], '', $input)